remiDupont/SummarizeGPT/README.md

 # Media Summary pipeline

-This project mains a making a pipeline to takes detailes notes using chatGPT and Whisper.
+This project aims at making a pipeline to takes detailed notes using chatGPT and Whisper.
 Whisper runs locally to save cost

 ## Write a markdown resume into resultat_final folder :